iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.2/report.md

 > Freezes every time i attempt to scan barcode.
 Tried both on and off wifi.
 Reinstalled multiple times.
 Ensured all permissions are allowed.
 Then when i try to chat for help, i get queued for 26 minutes until it closes on a Friday.
 I need help.
 If you're moving this direction, you still need humans to address concerns.<br> :date: __2021-03-06 01:51:13__

 > App doesn't work don't bother downloading waste of time.
 I tried making an account and it said I already made one when I tried to make it the night before it claimed the site was down and to try the next morning.<br> :date: __2021-02-24 22:58:24__

-> I even took a screen shot of my username and password and its still not letting me log in???<br> :date: __2021-02-24 19:07:01__

-> Just downloaded the app, I'm trying to create an account and its not scanning the bar code on the back of my ID.
-The app closes completely everytime I have tried.
-It's getting a little frustrating.<br> :date: __2021-02-24 17:15:47__

-> Everytime i try to setup my account i scan the back of my DL and then the app crashes.<br> :date: __2021-02-22 17:40:53__

-> Horrible<br> :date: __2021-02-19 18:15:50__